taoeffect/empress/README.md

 <a href="mailto:check-auth@verifier.port25.com">check-auth@verifier.port25.com</a>
 and reviewing the report that will be emailed back to you.

-### 7. Miscellaneous Configuration

--   Sign in to the ZNC web interface and set things up to your liking.
-It isn’t exposed through the firewall, so you must first set up an SSH tunnel `ssh deploy`example.com -L 6643:localhost:6643@ and then proceed to http://localhost:6643 in your web browser.
--   Sign into ownCloud to set it up.
-You should select postgresql as the configuration backend.

 How To Use Your New Personal Cloud
 ----------------------------------